-Columbus Community Urban Design Guidelines (the "Guidelines") have been prepared for the Study Area to provide detailed direction and design criteria for the implementation of the Columbus Part II Plan vision and related policies.
+Columbus Community Urban Design Guidelines (the "Guidelines") have been prepared for the Columbus Part II Planning Area and surrounding lands to provide detailed direction and design criteria for the implementation of the Columbus Part II Plan vision and related policies.
 The Guidelines will assist Council, City staff, landowners, developers and the public with clear directions to guide new development in Columbus.